- What is Crohn’s Disease?

 Crohn’s and colitis can affect people of any age group.
 Most cases of Crohn’s disease are diagnosed before the age of 30.
 Once the disease begins, it tends to be a chronic, recurrent condition with periods of remission and disease exacerbation.
 It isn’t usually fatal, but it can be a lifelong inconvenience.

 By and large the medical community has found no definitive cure.
-Though Dr Honda’s Crohn’s program has significant benefits and results working with her Crohn’s, colitis and IBS patients.
+Though Michelle’s Crohn’s program has significant benefits and results working with her Crohn’s, colitis and IBS patients.

 2) What are the Causes of Crohn’s Disease?